List of Chicago Fire characters: Sylvie Brett

-Paramedic Sylvie Brett (season 3 – present) joins Ambulance 61 following Leslie Shay's death.
+Paramedic Sylvie Brett (season 3 – season 12) joins Ambulance 61 following Leslie Shay's death.
 Initially, 51 is not enthusiastic about her arrival; most of the crew had known and worked with Shay for a long time and are still getting over her death.
 Despite a frosty beginning working together, Dawson becomes Brett's first friend in Chicago, and the others warm up to her soon after.
 She works alongside Peter Mills when he replaces Dawson after she transfers to Truck 81 as a candidate.
 Mills is not cleared for duty after an inner ear injury, which damaged his balance following the explosion where Shay died, so he is assigned to work on Ambulance 61.
 The two become good friends and partners while working together; as a Christmas gift, he gives her a wiggling hula-girl that sits on the rig's dashboard to this day.
 Like the rest of 51, Sylvie is upset when Mills chooses to leave for North Carolina with his family near the end of Season 3 and during his goodbye party, she breaks down in tears and hugs him goodbye.
 In late season 3, Mills gets replaced by Jessica "Chili" Chilton as the Paramedic In Charge (PIC); in mid season 4, Brett becomes PIC after Chili is fired and goes to rehab.
 Brett has appeared on the spin-off Chicago P.D. as the first responder on scene, crossing paths with members of the Intelligence Unit, and on Chicago Med and Chicago Justice.